DevTimlas/Real-time-nose-mask-detection/README.md

 - go into the rtnmt.py file
 - change the model directory & the cv2 cascade file directory
 - save the python file & run python rtnmt.py
-- your camera will pop up and, you'll see the model working
+- a frame will pop up and, you'll see the model working